kubernetes/website/content/en/docs/setup/independent/install-kubeadm.md

     EOF
     sysctl --system
     ```
   - Make sure that the `br_netfilter` module is loaded before this step.
+This can be done by running `lsmod | grep br_netfilter`.
 To load it explicitly call `modprobe br_netfilter`.
 {{% /tab %}}
 {{% tab name="Container Linux" %}}
 Install CNI plugins (required for most pod network):